top of page

 If you can relate to any of the experiences described above, it is possible for you to reclaim your ability to be and feel present!
 I hope the steps below provide some direction for you.

-Seek a counselor who is trauma informed.
+1. Seek a counselor who is trauma informed.
 I think it is important to have a "both-and" approach.
 In other words, treating both the root of the presenting issue, and having practical tools to apply now.
-In the case of dissociation, it is valuable to understand and process the events that led you to dissociate to survive pain and danger.
+In the case of dissociation, it is valuable to understand and process the events that led you to dissociate to survive pain and danger-and learn and develop tools for how to respond in real time when you feel dissociated today.

-Get more in tune with your WOT (window of tolerance-see previous post), what triggers you to go outside of your window, and what are cues that you are about to cross outside.
-If one is in a dissociative state, then they are way outside of their window.
+2. Get more in tune with your WOT (window of tolerance-see previous post).
+Consider what triggers you to go outside of your window, as well as, the patterns and cues that you are about to cross outside of it.
+If one is in a dissociative state, they are way outside of their window.

-Actively apply interventions that intervene in the specific type of dissociation you lean towards.
-For example: For dissociative absorption, try mindfulness to ground to the present moment.
-For dissociative depersonalization, try yoga, stretching, progressive muscle relaxation, or a consistent mind/body connection focused workout routine.
+3. Actively apply interventions that intervene in the specific type of dissociation you lean towards.
+For example: For dissociative absorption, mindfulness can help to ground you to the present moment.
+For dissociative depersonalization, yoga, stretching, progressive muscle relaxation, or a consistent mind/body connection focused workout routine can help you to reconnect with your body.

-Get in the practice of asking yourself, how present do I feel right now/ how connected am I to the here and now?
+4. Get in the practice of asking yourself, how present do I feel right now/ how connected am I to the here and now?
 (20%, 50%, 70%, etc) and catch yourself after you have had a dissociative experience.
-Even if it is hours or a full day later, being able to look back and identify a dissociative experience helps you to become more aware and enables new neural pathways to emerge so dissociating is not such an automatic response.
+Even if it is hours or a full day later, being able to look back and identify a dissociative experience helps you to become more aware and enables new neural pathways to emerge so dissociating becomes less and less of an automatic response.

-Lean on and receive help from your trusted support system (begin building one if needed).
-As stated above, those who reach out for help and receive an appropriate response are less likely to experience dissociation.
-Healthy relationships can be a major conduit of healing.
+5. Lean on and receive help from your trusted support system (begin building one if needed).
+As stated above, those who reach out for help and receive an appropriate, attuned response are less likely to experience dissociation.
+Healthy relationships are a major conduit of healing.

 One final note